 For more information, check out my article on how to be a better gardener.

-By now, you have some helpful tips for starting your first garden.
+Now you have some helpful tips for starting your first garden.
 You know the basics, and if you get them right, then there is a good chance that you will see a good harvest this year.